 What methods or practices do you utilize to help individuals get/feel better?

 I use traditional family and individual therapies and medications, if necessary, to stabilize with the goal of getting off medications once underlying problems are addressed.
-I use mindfulness, guided imagery, address sedentary lifestyle with exercise, address nutritional deficiencies, use supplements which are based on research that can improve certain conditions, genetic testing to looked at factors such as MTHFR, components of the folate and methylation cycles to identify deficiencies seen in depression, bipolar and autism, do stools to look at gut problems involving, such things as, inflammation, microbes, beta glucuronidase, infection, address saliva cortisol levels, etc. The list is endless.
+I use mindfulness, guided imagery, address sedentary lifestyle with exercise, address nutritional deficiencies, use supplements which are based on research that can improve certain conditions, genetic testing to looked at factors such as MTHFR, components of the folate and methylation cycles to identify deficiencies seen in depression, bipolar and autism, do stools to look at gut problems involving, such things as, inflammation, microbes, beta glucuronidase and infection, address saliva cortisol levels, etc. The list is endless.
 However, I never forget that I must connect with patients and inspire them as my mentors did with me.

 How did people react when you share this Integrative/Holistic approach with them – whether it be patients or other doctors?